Why is it that the fittest riders often have such exposed piping?

-Bear in mind, when he took the photo, Poljański had just ridden the punishing 165km from Le Puy-en-Velay to Romans-sur-Isère in blustery conditions and finished a mere 1min 43sec behind stage winner Michael Matthews.
+Bear in mind, in the example of Poljański, the Polish rider had just finished the punishing 165km from Le Puy-en-Velay to Romans-sur-Isère in blustery conditions and crossed the line a mere 1min 43sec behind stage winner Michael Matthews.
 His leg muscles had been screaming for blood for hours.

 A super-adapted blood-supply network is no great advantage in itself, nor does it account for super-veiny legs — the major factor is having more blood.

 “An extremely well trained athlete has far greater blood volume as a whole, referred to as hypervolemia,” says Pringle.
 “Because of that, their veins are simply fuller.
-That’s the key difference between your legs or mine and Poljanski’s.”
+That’s the key difference.”

 We’re not talking a few drops of blood, either — the difference is substantial.

 “An untrained person has around five litres of blood, typically around 50 – 75ml per kilo — five to seven per cent — of body mass.
-A world-class endurance athlete can have two or three litres more in total, and as much as 150ml per kilo — 15 per cent — of body mass.
-Quite simply, Poljanski has twice as much blood in his body compared to the average Joe.”
+A world-class endurance athlete can have two or three litres more in total, and as much as 150ml per kilo — 15 per cent — of body mass.”